Tunis Tunisia – A day trip to Tunis 003

 By commuter train we travel to the centre.
 The vehicles we leave at the campsite as there is no parking in the centre anyway.
 Even our dog Tara must stay behind.

 Renate our guide shows us the market halls.
-We are amazed at the variety of goods – vegetables, fruit, but also fish and meat are offered here.
+We are amazed at the variety of goods – vegetables, fruit, but they also offer fish and meat here.

 Tunis Tunisia Market Hall